-The kids can be fed milk substitute, and commercial goat milk powder is available for this purpose.
-It tends to be expensive, but if the directions are followed it will ensure a healthy well grown kid that should make a good pet goat.
+The kids can be fed milk substitutes, and commercial goat milk powder is available for this purpose.
+It tends to be expensive, but if the directions are followed it will ensure a healthy well-grown kid that should make a good pet goat.

 Many pet goats end up being tethered by the roadside for much of their life.
-This is not good for the goat.
+This is not good for the goat and is not recommended.
 Tethered goats are lonely, vulnerable and often inadequately fed and watered.
-The pros and cons of this practice are outlined.
+The risks and requirements of this practice are outlined.